redis/redis-doc/topics/cluster-tutorial.md

 * Because it is a master without assigned slots, it does not participate in the election process when a slave wants to become a master.

-Now it is possible to assign hash slots to this node using the resharding feature of `redis-trib`.
+Now it is possible to assign hash slots to this node using the resharding feature of `redis-cli`.
 It is basically useless to show this as we already did in a previous section, there is no difference, it is just a resharding having as a target the empty node.